 INJURED IN BICYCLE ACCIDENT HIT BY CAR – WHO PAYS MEDICAL BILLS?

-Every summer, our accident lawyers get several cases where people riding their bicycle are hit by a car.
+Every spring, our accident lawyers start getting calls from people hit by a car while riding a bicycle.
 We have had quite a few serious injury cases because of bike accidents.
-The first question our lawyers get asked is who will pay the medical bills after a bike accident where they bicycle was hit by a car?
+The first question our lawyers are asked is who will pay the medical bills after a bike accident where they bicycle was hit by a car?
 In most cases, the answer is the auto insurance of the bike rider pays the bike rider’s medical bills.
 That seems surprising since the bike rider was on his bike, not in the car, but that is how No-Fault law works in Minnesota.
 Even more surprising is that if the bike rider doesn’t even own a car, the medical bills from the bike accident will be paid first by the auto insurance of a relative (parent/sibling) the bike rider lives with – even if the car that hit the bike is completely at fault.

-If you or a family member are injured because a car hit you while you were riding your bike, call us an speak with a lawyer for a free consultation.
+If you or a family member are injured because a car hit you while you were riding your bike, call us and speak with an attorney for a free consultation.
 Pam Rochlin and David Rochlin have more than 25 years’ experience representing hundreds of people injured in car and bike accidents throughout Minnesota.
 We will explain your rights to you and make sure you get all of the compensation you are entitled to.
 We never charge anything unless you receive compensation for your injuries.